aistabci/abci-docs/v3/en/docs/system-overview.md

 ## Storage Systems

 The ABCI system has three storage systems for storing large amounts of data used for AI and Big Data applications, and these are used to provide shared file systems.
-Combined, /home and /groups<!--, and /groups_s3--> have an effective capacity of approximately 73 PB.
+Combined, /home, /groups, and the storage planned to be provided in the future<!--, and /groups_s3--> have an effective capacity of approximately 75 PB.

 | # | Storage System | Media | Usage |
 |:--|:--|:--|:--|